You will be welcomed to Bluecoat Academy Aspley library by Mrs Henley (Library Manager) and Mrs Hutton (Library Assistant).

 Resources and Facilities

 Colourful, stimulating and continuously changing displays advertise library resources, clubs, events and information.
-We have also recently had poet and author visits
+We also regularly have author visits where students have the chance to take part in fun, creative writing workshops.

 Clubs and Activities

-There is also a 16-B4-16 challenge aimed at higher achieving students – the books on the list range from classics such as Rebecca and 1984 to modern texts including Noughts and Crosses.
-The group meet twice a half term to discuss the authors, context of the novels, reviews of the books and much more.
-This group also has the chance to go on theatre and university trips as well as being involved in recommending and purchasing new library stock.
+There is a 14-B4-14 challenge aimed at higher achieving students – the books on their reading list range from classics such as The Secret Garden to modern texts including The Many Worlds of Albie Bright.
+The group meet every half term to discuss the authors, context of the novels, reviews of the books and much more.
+This group also has the chance to go on theatre and most recently watched a performance of Private Peaceful at the Nottingham Playhouse.

-Every year we celebrate World Book Day across the school with a variety of reading related activities such as quizzes, sponsored reads, guerrilla readers and costume competitions – this year all students in years 7-11 will also receive a free book.
+Every year we celebrate World Book Day across the school with a variety of reading related activities such as quizzes, sponsored reads, guerrilla readers and costume competitions.

 Bookbuzz is a reading programme run by BookTrust and supported by children’s book publishers.
 We take part in this every year with our Year 7 students in the Autumn term as part of their induction to the Library.
 The aim of Bookbuzz is to inspire a love of reading in our students through engagement with varied and high-quality books – they are able to choose a book which they can then keep.